tjuzek/lhf/appendices/A1_instruction_tuning.md

 2. [Dolly (2023)](https://huggingface.co/datasets/databricks/databricks-dolly-15k)
 3. [OASST1 English (2023)](https://huggingface.co/datasets/OpenAssistant/oasst1)

-We combined these into a single dataset for analysis (0.7 million tokens).
+There are more instruction tuning datasets.
+Our focus is on datasets that consist of human preferences.
+Other datasets are AI-generated.
+Next, we combined these into a single dataset for analysis (0.7 million tokens).
 There are other instruction tuning datasets available, but many of them include AI-generated content and were therefore excluded from this analysis.

 As a baseline, we used all PubMed abstracts from the year 2020 (337.6 million tokens), i.e. data from prior to the release of ChatGPT.
 Both datasets were part-of-speech tagged using the same methodology as described in the main paper.
 All analyses were performed on base forms (lemmas).